 SaaS businesses must discover cost-effective ways they can earn new customers.
 With them, they can track their customers’ average lifetime value and make marketing efforts around the data.

-Other Software Development Companies can also benefit from implementing KPIs metrics.
+Other software development companies can also benefit from implementing KPI metrics.
 Check out our article Top 10 Software Development KPIs Your Team Needs.

-One of the key SaaS metrics businesses should consider is the CLV.
+One of the key SaaS metrics or analytics businesses should consider is the CLV.
 The Customer Lifetime Value calculates the total expected revenue a client will generate for a company.

 Determining your organization’s benefit derived from a long-term customer partnership gives you a far-reaching perspective on strategies for customer engagement.
 The longer the relationship, the higher the lifetime value.